Qucs/qucs-help/source/BasSim.rst

 Qucs is released with an extensive selection of passive and active component models.
 This selection includes both fundamental circuit components, like R, C and L and collections of specific components for a given circuit design sector, like the RF microstrip component models.
-All the original Qucs component and device models were written to work with Qucs and there is **NO Guarantee** that they will be work with Ngspice, Xyce and SPICE OPUS.
-For circuit simulation packages which take advantage of simulation multi-engines this can be a serious problem, particularly for the less experienced user of circuit simulation.
+All the original Qucs component and device models were written to work with Qucs and there is **NO Guarantee** that they will be work with Ngspice, Xyce or SPICE OPUS.
+For circuit simulation packages which take advantage of simulation multi-engines this can be a serious problem, particularly for the less experienced user.
 To help reduce problems to a minimum spice4qucs uses a policy of "blacklisting" those models which do not work with each of the four circuit simulation engines.
-This policy works in the following way:- when a specific simulator is chosen by a Qucs spice4qucs user on running the simulator **ONLY** those models which work with the chosen simulator become available for drawing circuit schematics and simulation.
-The same approach applies to the components held in the spice4qucs system libraries.
+This policy works in the following way:- when a specific simulator is chosen by a Qucs spice4qucs user on running the simulator, **ONLY** those models which work with the chosen simulator are available for drawing circuit schematics and simulation.
+The same approach applies to the components held in the spice4qucs libraries.

    `back to the top <#top>`__